AndreasOpedal/cilsg/submission/README.md

 ## Directory structure

 This submission directory is structured as follows: the `data/` directory contains the training data and the missing entries for the submission.
-The `src/` data contains the implementation of most algorithms (apart from the autoencoder).
+The `src/` data contains the implementation of most algorithms (apart from the auto-encoder).
 Last, the `notebook/` directory contains notebooks for each algorithm.

 ## Requirements